 Halloween dates back to Ancient Celtic times, some 2,000 years ago.
 The Celts celebrated what they perceived as the New Year at the end of the summer and harvest season, every first of November, with a festival known as Samhain, which translates to “summer’s end.”
-Celebrations started on October 31 to get ready to start anew heading into the winter.
+Celebrations started on October 31 to get ready to start a new season heading into the winter.

 During the day, people extinguished any fires in the household, cleaned and gathered crops to place in storage.
-At sunset, people gathered in their local villages and lit giant bonfires; animal sacrifices were typically made and they'd throw in old crops.
+At sunset, people gathered in their local villages and lit giant bonfires.
 The fire symbolized the sun and was thought it would bring the blessing of the gods to the people and cleanse them.
 Once celebrations ended, families would take a burning ember or light a torch and return home to re-light their fires with the sacred flame; these fires continued day and night for a couple months, signifying protection from tragedy during the colder season.

 During the celebrations, people wore ornate costumes (what we would deem "creepy" looking) to disguise themselves from the devlish spirits.They believed souls were set free from the dead on the night before the new year, as it was a day where two worlds, the living and the "otherside" aligned.
 Costumes, such as goblins, witches and elaborate masks were meant to disable spirits from implementing tricks on them.